QuangNguyenLong/pcprep/doc/README.usage.md

 5. **Combine**

-   Tile the point cloud and sample the tiles.
+   Tile the point cloud and sample the tiles:
    ```bash
    ./bin/pcp \
        --process=sample 0.5 0 \